openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 > Scenario: upgrading from 4.13 to 4.14 fails resulting in rollback.
 > Workflow also describes how admin can attempt the upgrade again.

-1. 0th deployment (with MicroShift 4.13) is running
+1. 0th commit (with MicroShift 4.13) is running
-1. 1st deployment (with MicroShift 4.14) is staged
+1. 1st commit (with MicroShift 4.14) is staged
 1. 0th shuts down, 1st boots
 1. `microshift pre-run`
    - Backup to `backups/4.13/`